This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Wire-cut EDM – 8”.

 Explanation: When parts with existing openings, slots or cross holes in them must be cut, conventional flushing produces air pockets and results in reduced performance or wire breaks.
 Submerged machining provides stable cutting of these parts.

-6. When it is not possible to have the flushing nozzles close to the top or bottom of the
+6. When it is not possible to have the flushing nozzles close to the top or bottom of the workpiece _____ machines may require constant adjustment of the top and bottom flush.

 a) submerged type